Annabelle Biscans, PhD

 PERSONAL STATEMENT/MOTIVATION:

-I have associated with the OTS since its 1st OTS meeting in 2005 (Rockefeller U, NY) where I met some of the most prominent figures in our field.
-It was then when I knew I have found a Society to which I could contribute.
-First as poster and oral presenter, and later as board member, eventually serving as President of the OTS (2012-13).
+I have been associated with the OTS since its first annual meeting in 2005 (Rockefeller U, NY) where I met some of the most prominent (and new then) figures in our field.
+I knew immediately I have found a Society to which I could contribute in a meaningful way.
+I participated first as poster and oral presenter, and later as board member, eventually serving as President of the Society (2012-13).
 Those were exciting years; new committees started to be formed under the leadership of our Board and subsequent Presidents (Brett Monia, Art Krieg, Annemieke Aartsma-Rus) and our Society witnessed great growth.
-When my term in the Board ended in 2014, I continued to serve in the Scientific Advisory Council, and co-hosted of the 12th Annual Meeting (Montreal, 2016).
-I have also Chaired our Chemistry Sessions at OTS meetings for the past several years.
-Now that my term in the Board of the International Society of Nucleosides, Nucleotides & Nucleic Acids is ending, I would like to join the OTS Board of Directors to propose new activities such as building a mentorship program for new investigators (and members at large), facilitating their growth at their workplace, serving as ‘service point’ that connect them to academic and industrial centers.
-One of my best experiences as an academic and graduate supervisor is sharing my own personal experiences with new students and equipping them with tools that will help them move and succeed at the workforce.
-I would like to do this not only at McGill but also at my “OTS “University!
+When my term in the Board ended in 2014, I continued to serve in the Scientific Advisory Council, and co-hosted of the 12th Annual Meeting (Montreal, 2016 and 2024).
+I also introduced (and chaired) our Chemistry Sessions at OTS meetings for several years.
+I would like to continue working on the OTS Board of Directors, continuing building the mentorship program for new investigators (and members at large), facilitating their growth at their workplace, serving as ‘service point’ that connect them to academic and industrial centers.
+One of my best experiences as an academic and graduate supervisor is sharing my own personal experiences with new scientist and equipping them with tools that will help them move and succeed at the workforce.
+I would like to continue do this as a mentor not only at McGill but also at my “OTS “University!

 BIOGRAPHY: